Home

 • A simple peoples' service book in English and Russian can be downloaded and printed.
 You can find more services under "Liturgica" on this website.

-• An Akathist or Moleben will be served most Tuesday or Wednesday evenings at 6.00 p.m. though in Lent it precedes the Presanctified Liturgy at 5.30 p.m. on a number of Wednesdays (see above).
+• An Akathist or Moleben will be served most Tuesday evenings at 6.00 p.m. though in Lent it precedes the Presanctified Liturgy at 5.30 p.m. on a number of Wednesdays (see above).

 • Baptisms will normally take place on Saturday mornings during or immediately after Divine Liturgy or at about 10.00 a.m. or by private arrangement

-• Choir Practice has resumed but is now up at church.
+• Choir Practice has resumed but is now up at church as announced.

 Children are welcome at the Divine Liturgy.
 If they need a bit of "time out" there is a place for them in the side porch where mums or dads can sit with them with some toys and books and they can still see what is happening in the Liturgy.
-Children's Church tries to meet monthly on a Saturday afternoon.
+Children's Church tries to meet monthly on a Sunday after the Liturgy.

 This Parish supports the Fund for Assistance.
 Please consider this in your giving.